 If you have a National Park or two in your country, another way to enjoy a getaway that is a staycation is to start exploring them.
 Whether you choose to stay within the National Park if it is allowed, or outside, they are great places to visit with kids.

 A visit to a National Park can be combined with a road trip to allow you to enjoy it to the full and at your own pace.
+If you are visiting the US National Parks, then get my National Parks Bucket List printable and tick off the ones you visit!

 And of course, there is always the option to do absolutely nothing.
 A staycation can also entail pyjama days where there is no plan and nothing to do except just relax.